tetratelabs/wazero/site/content/languages/tinygo.md

 ## Concurrency

-Current versions of the WebAssembly specification do not support parallelism, such as threads or atomics needed to safely work in parallel.
+Please read our overview of WebAssembly and [concurrency]({{< ref "_index.md#concurrency" >}}).
+In short, the current WebAssembly specification does not support parallel processing.

+Tinygo uses only one core/thread regardless of target.
+This happens to be a good match for Wasm's current lack of support for (multiple) threads.
+Tinygo's goroutine scheduler on Wasm currently uses Binaryen's [Asyncify][23], a Wasm postprocessor also used by other languages targeting Wasm to provide similar concurrency.

-TinyGo, however, supports goroutines by default and acts like `GOMAXPROCS=1`.
+In summary, TinyGo supports goroutines by default and acts like `GOMAXPROCS=1`.

-For example, the following code will run with the expected output, even if the goroutines are defined in opposite dependency order.
+Since [goroutines are not threads][24], the following code will run with the expected output, despite goroutines defined in opposite dependency order.
 ```go
 package main